tsumia51/Async-nhentai-scrapper/README.md

 # Async Nhentai scrapper

 A weirdo's first choice for a python project.
 If the read me seem small it's because i made it last minute.
-And also i did not do any research on how github works.
+And also i did not do any research on how github works. btw there's a download button on the nhentai gallery just use that

 ## How to use